wooginawunan/reinforcementlearning/HW2.md

 4. Attach a curve that shows how important is the number of datapoints for behavior cloning in your PDF submission.
 In this curve, x-axis is the number of training examples and y-axis is the performance of the behavior cloning policy.

+I collected 10,000 data samples in total and used 10% as validation set.
+Therefore the maximum training sample size is 9,000.
+To get the required curve, I trained models with 1,000, 3,000, 5,000, 7,000 and 9,000 samples as training data.
+The agent for each is selected based on its validation accuracy.
+Each agent has performed 7 episodes during testing.
+I used boxplot to present the collect rewards by each agent.
+We can see that using more datapoints is helpful for behavior cloning.
+Besides the boxplot, on the right, I showed the validation performance achieved by the models trained with each sample size.
+It shows consistent pattern with the collected rewards.

 <p align="center">
   <img width="460" height="300" src="https://github.com/wooginawunan/reinforcementlearning/blob/main/HW2/Q1_4_files/training_samplesize.png">
   <img width="460" height="300" src="https://github.com/wooginawunan/reinforcementlearning/blob/main/HW2/Q1_4_files/validation.png">
 </p>

 5. Additionally, attach screenshots, logs along with anything you feel is necessary as proof that your code worked in your PDF submission.